top of page

 Add the tomatoes and garlic to a small blender, which can be the same as the one used above without washing, and purée till smooth.
 Set aside.

-Heat the oil in a pot large enough for the curry with meatballs and sauté the onions till they are golden about 4-5 minutes.
-Add the tomato paste and cook till the sauce is thickened a bit and does not small raw any longer about 5 minutes.
-Add the sugar, curry powder vinegar, tomato paste and salt and give a quick stir to mix in well.
+Heat the oil in a pot large enough for the curry with meatballs and sauté the onions until they are golden about 4-5 minutes.
+Add the tomato paste and cook until the sauce is thickened a bit and does not look raw anymore, for about 5 minutes.
+Add the sugar, curry powder, vinegar, tomato paste, and salt and give a quick stir to mix in well.

 Add the water and bring the sauce to a boil.
 Add the meatballs gently to the sauce so they do not break up.
-Make sure the meatballs are completely submerged in the sauce, if not, add water as needed.
-Be careful not to stir the pot at all for the first 15 minutes, you do not want to break up the meatballs.
+Ensure the meatballs are completely submerged in the sauce; if not, add water as needed.
+Be careful not to stir the pot at all for the first 15 minutes; you do not want to break up the meatballs.
 Simmer gently for 30 minutes.
-The sauce will reduce and thicken a bit, but that is fine. you want the flavours to concentrate a bit and the curry to start clinging to the meatballs.
+The sauce will reduce and thicken a bit, but that is fine.
+You want the flavours to concentrate a bit and the curry to start clinging to the meatballs.
 The curry is ready when the oils begin to float to the surface.
 Taste and adjust for salt.

 Serve hot with the curry surrounded by rice and garnished with cilantro.